Transparency Statement

 • Where: In the memory of the Vercel serverless function instance.
 This is not a database.
 It is not persisted to disk.
 When the instance shuts down or is replaced, the cache is gone.

-• Who can see it: Nobody.
-It's process memory, not accessible externally.
+• Who can see it: It is internal process memory, not a public data store.

 A UPRN on its own is publicly available information — it's linked to an address, not a person.